-Coos Bay council to fight park fees BY ANDREW SIROCCHI Staff Writer Bonnie Koreiva added one more big name to the list of those opposing day-use fees at Sunset Bay State Park: the Coos Bay City Council.
+South Coast Group plans low-kill animal shelter, A3 Sports Nash to be named Portland GM, B1 Coos Bay council to fight park fees By Andrew Sirocchi Bonnie Koreiva added one more big name to the list of those opposing day-use fees at Sunset Bay State Park: the Coos Bay City Council.
 Koreiva, a Bay Area resident since 1953, stood before the council Tuesday night and successfully lobbied the city to issue a letter opposing a \$3 parking fee to case for its need. the state legislature and Oregon Parks and Recreation Department.
 The timing of the fees is all wrong, she told the council.
-The area's high unemployment, hunger rate and lack of money means that any fee at Sunset Bay State Park will limit local residents' access to one of the most popular beaches in Coos County.
-"Sunset Bay was very important because you could get there easily, you picnic," Koreiva said following her presen- "I think this is a very bad time to put a fee on our town beach," she said.
+The area's high unemployment, hunger rate and lack of money means that any fee at Sunset Bay State Park will limit local residents' access to one of the most popular beaches in Coos "Sunset Bay was very important because you could get there easily, you picnic," Koreiva said following her presen- A Pulitzer Newspaper "I think this is a very bad time to put a fee on our town beach," she said.
 A week ago, approximately 55 people attended a public hearing held by OPRD regarding fees at 24 state parks.
 The vast majority of those attending opposed the fees but some also said OPRD made a good Business people at the hearing said they worried the fees would harm tourism traffic.
-Others simply said the fees would harm local residents who would find it more difficult to afford one of the few free pastimes available in the area On Tuesday night, the council found little to dispute with Koreiva or any other opponen "I think it's important too," said could bring the children, you could have a Councilor Jeff McKeown, echoing Koreiva's comments "I just agree with Bonnie 100 percent," said Councilor Anna Marie Larson.
+Others simply said the fees would harm local residents who would find it more difficult to afford one of the few free pastimes available in the On Tuesday night, the council found little to dispute with Koreiva or any other "I think it's important too," said could bring the children, you could have a Councilor Jeff McKeown, echoing Koreiva's comments "I just agree with Bonnie 100 percent," said Councilor Anna Marie Larson.
 Mayor Joe Benetti said the city will send its letter to the city of North Bend asking for that council to join the opposi- OPRD is proposing adding 12 parks to its existing day-use fee system by Oct.
 1 and adding another 12 parks to the list by 2005.
 Among the first 12 parks that would be added are five from Brookings to Reedsport: Harris Beach, Cape Blanco, Bullards Beach, Sunset Bay and William M. Tugman state parks.
 The department hopes to generate about \$1.4 million from the fees, once all 24 parks are added to the list.
-The agency, which receives no money from the state's general fund but operates two rest rooms, 38 picnic tables and an largely on grants and Lottery revenues, is amphitheater, costs OPRD about \$90,000 I remember that the City Council here was instrumental in keeping the beach at Sunset as our town beach.
-Bay Area resident Bonnie Koreiva not operating at a deficit but projects a enough pressure on OPRD to lift Sunset declining stream of funds in the upcoming OPRD has said that a \$3 fee at Sunset is expected to generate about \$80,000 per ennium, almost enough to make the park self-sustaining.
-The park, which includes
+The agency, which receives no money largely on grants and Lottery revenues, is amphitheater, costs OPRD about \$90,000 www.theworldlink.com I remember that the City Council here was instrumental in keeping the beach at Sunset as our town beach.
+Bay Area resident Bonnie Koreiva declining stream of funds in the upcoming OPRD has said that a \$3 fee at Sunset is expected to generate about \$80,000 per ennium, almost enough to make the park self-sustaining.
+The park, which includes from the state's general fund but operates two rest rooms, 38 picnic tables and an sion, appointed by the governor, will decide whether to implement Before that decision is made, however, Koreiva and opponents hope to put maintain and operate.